Updated July 28, 2023

-W3af is one of the popular and open-source web security application tools available in the market.
+W3af is one of the most popular open-source web security application tools.
 It is written in Python and covers more than 200 security issues.
 It covers issues like Blind SQL injection, Buffer Overflow, Cross-Site Scripting, CSRF, etc.

 W3af provides the GUI for new people, whereas, for experts, it has a console interface too.
-In addition, it provides fantastic authentication support to users and offers the facility to log the output in a file, email or console according to the specific requirements.
+In addition, it provides fantastic authentication support to users and offers the facility to log the output in a file, email, or console according to specific requirements.

 4. ZED Attack Proxy (ZAP)

 ZAP is an open-source security testing tool that can run on multiple platforms.
 It is written in Java and covers so many security vulnerabilities.
-It provides both GUI and command line to ease working for both new people and experts.
-ZAP exposes XSS injections, SQL injection, Application error disclosure, Private IP disclosure, etc. In addition, it provides Application Scanner, Authentication Support, Web socket support, AJAX spiders, etc. It can also be used as a scanner/filter for an application.
+It provides GUI and a command line to ease working for new people and experts.
+ZAP exposes XSS injections, SQL injections, Application error disclosure, Private IP disclosure, etc. In addition, it provides Application Scanner, Authentication Support, Web socket support, AJAX spiders, etc. It can also be used as a scanner/filter for an application.

 5. Burp Suite

 Burp Suite is a Web Penetration Testing Framework that is written in Java.
-It has various editions like Community Edition, Professional and Enterprise Edition.
-Although the community edition is free, the Professional and Enterprise edition is charged after the trial period.
+It has various editions like Community Edition, Professional, and Enterprise Edition.
+While the community edition of Vega is free to use, the Professional and Enterprise editions are subject to charges after the trial period.
 The paid version has many advanced tools like the spider, repeater, decoder, etc., whereas the free version provides only basic services.

-Wapiti is one of the efficient, open-source tools available for testing the security of an
+Wapiti is one of the most efficient, open-source tools available for testing the security of an

-Wapiti injects the payload at different locations to check the security of the application.
+Wapiti injects the payload at different locations to check the application’s security.
 It also allows the GET and POST methods for security testing.
-Wapiti identifies Database injection, File Disclosure, XSS injection, XXE injection, Potentially dangerous Files, etc. It can generate the vulnerability report in various formats (like HTML, XML, .txt, etc).
+Wapiti identifies Database injection, File Disclosure, XSS injection, XXE injection, Potentially dangerous Files, etc. It can generate the vulnerability report in various formats (like HTML, XML, .txt, etc.).

-SQLMap is an open-source software used to find the SQL injection vulnerability.
+Developers use SQLMap, an open-source software, to find the SQL injection vulnerability.
 It

 automates the whole process of detecting and exploiting the SQL injection in the database of